 As you can see, there are a seemingly endless variety of criminal offenses in which fraud plays an integral role.
 As such, the penalties for a conviction also range from no jail time to potentially spending years in jail.
 As a general rule, the sentencing range depends, to a large part, on the value of the items or money involved.

-If you have been charged with a criminal offense that includes fraud in Nebraska contact Petersen Criminal Defense Law 24 hours a day at 402-509-8070 to discuss your case with an experienced criminal defense attorney.
+If you have been charged with a criminal offense that includes fraud in Nebraska, contact Petersen Criminal Defense Law today to discuss your case with an experienced criminal defense attorney.

 - How to Register a Firearm in Nebraska - Monday, March 13, 2023